spapapan/FemProject/GetCircle/README.md

-You can call this method with the following point formats:
+You can call this method with the following input formats:

        GetCircleCenter(double x1, double y1, double x2, double y2, double x3, double y3)